SuperHouse/TelloMqtt/README.md

 Install the required libraries:
 ```
 $ pip install tellopy
-$ pip install paho_mqtt
+$ pip install paho-mqtt
 ```

 Configure the address of your MQTT broker by editing tello_mqtt.py.

 Configure your device to connect to the Tello's WiFi, which is an unprotected network.
-This can usually be done by editing the file "/etc/wpa_supplicant/wpa_supplicant.conf" and putting in an entry similar to:
+On Linux systems including Raspbian this can be done by editing the file "/etc/wpa_supplicant/wpa_supplicant.conf" and creating an entry similar to:
 ```
 network={